A Guide to Choosing the Right Decking Material | S&S Design Build

 Remember, no matter which decking material you choose, proper installation & care are key to ensuring your deck remains a beautiful & safe place for family & friends to gather.

 As your deck ages, it's important to remain aware of the warning signs that could signify an imminent need for a replacement.
 Think rotting wood and mold growth, structural cracks in joists or posts—all potential health and safety risks you'll want to avoid!
 Refreshing yourself on these indicators can help maintain the integrity of your home.
 Keep vigilant watch over those tell-tale signs - they may be difficult to spot but knowing them will keep both you and your structure safe.
 Signs That Your Deck Needs Replacing Visible Rot or Mold - If you notice any soft, spongy spots on the wood or see discoloration from mold or mildew, then it’s likely that those areas have begun to rot due to prolonged exposure to moisture and heat.
 If left unchecked, this issue could cause serious structural damage over time.
 Structural Cracks or Splitting - As wooden decks age, they can become weak and brittle due to weathering and other environmental factors.
 As such, if you start noticing cracks in the wood that weren't there before or splitting along the boards, then it may be time for a replacement deck as these issues can cause further damage down the line if they aren't addressed immediately.
 Warping - Warping is one of the most obvious signs that your deck needs replacing—and unfortunately also one of the most common ones too!
 Warping occurs when boards become misshapen due to exposure to sunlight and water over time; this issue can cause uneven footing on your deck which could potentially lead to accidents like falls or slips if someone steps in an area with more give than normal.
 Inadequate Support - The support beams underneath your deck are essential in ensuring its structural integrity; without them, your deck could collapse under its own weight!
 If you notice any sagging spots on your floorboards or hear creaking noises when walking across them (especially during periods of high humidity), then these are both clear indicators that either additional support beams need to be added or that an entire replacement may be necessary instead depending on how bad the situation is.
 When it comes to home improvement, knowing the warning signs of when a deck is in need of replacing can be essential for both keeping your family safe and avoiding costly repairs later on.
 Put simply: investing now in a new, high-quality deck from us here at S&S Design Build LLC could save you money down the road!
-Don't hesitate to contact our team today—we promise that our decks are made with lasting quality, so you won’t have to worry about them again any time soon.
+Don't hesitate to contact our team today—our decks are made with lasting quality, so you won’t have to worry about them again any time soon.